fschulze/mr.developer/README.txt

 After once running buildout with mr.developer a .mr.developer.cfg file is created in your buildout directory.
-Its syntax is similar to buildout.cfg, but is parsed separately.
+Its syntax is similar to buildout.cfg, but it is parsed separately.
 You can define url rewrites, e.g. to use your personal push/pull url instead of the public pull url::

   [mr.developer]